-In the event that a preceptor becomes unavailable for a scheduled rotation, the student will be contacted by the Office of Experiential Learning.
+If a preceptor becomes unavailable for a scheduled rotation, the student will be contacted by the Office of Experiential Learning.
 Whenever possible, students will be given a list of potential replacement options from remaining preceptor availability to rank for their replacement rotation.
 Decisions regarding replacement rotations from the Office of Experiential Learning are final.